DavidK2027/advanced-database/CAT_TWO/Readme.txt

 The Summary
 ------------
-This read me file is all about ADVANCED DATABASE PROJECT-BASE EXAM.
+This read me file is all about ADVANCED DATABASE PROJECT-BASE CAT 2.
 The exam has two main sections (A & B).
 Section A has 5 questions and B has 5 questions and each question ha it’s related sub questions as more detailed here bellow.
 PostgreSQL is the database used during this project.